 - Your business has suffered substantial economic injury as a result of the COVID-19 pandemic.

 5. Online Term LoansTraditional term loans aren’t always viable as emergency small business loans because the time to funding is too long.
 However, some online lenders can fund your term loan in as little as 48 hours.
 Just keep in mind that a term loan, even if it’s through an online lender, will require strong financial history.
 In many cases, you may also be required to put up collateral.
 Plus, you may be restricted to using the funds for a specific purpose.
 Still, if you’re in dire need of funds and you have a strong financial history, an online term loan could be a beneficial option.
 You can easily apply online with a lender after you’ve carefully vetted them. [cta-freequote]

-Emergency Business Loans: What’s Right for Your Business?The right emergency business loan for you depends on your particular situation and how your business has been affected by a disaster.
+Emergency Business Loans: What’s Right for Your Business?The right emergency business loan for you depends on your financial situation and how your business has been affected by a disaster.
 Before you apply for this type of financing, you should ask yourself the following questions:

 - How much money do you need?